A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Basics of apparent viscosity and review of recent works

-Though fluid inertia is neglected in the \Stokes equation~\eqref{eq:Stokes}, the \gleich{eq:Einstein} serves a an exact limit for dilute suspensions, that is for~$\phi\to0$.
-The \Einstein relation is commonly considered as the first-order \Taylor series expansion of every correlation between viscosity and volume fraction~\cite{2004_Pabst}.
-We denote the~$\phi-$coefficient as \emph{first-order intrinsic viscosity}~$\etaint{1}$ and analogously~$\etaint{m}$ as \emph{$m$th-order intrinsic viscosity}, so that we can write down the \Taylor series expansion of the relative viscosity in the form
+\gleich{eq:Einstein} serves a an exact limit for dilute suspensions, that is for~$\phi\to0$.
+If we denote the~$\phi-$coefficient as \emph{first-order intrinsic viscosity}~$\etaint{1}$ and analogously~$\etaint{m}$ as \emph{$m$th-order intrinsic viscosity}, we can write down the \Taylor series expansion of the relative viscosity, following~\cite{1994_Wagner}, as

 This representation will be used later in this work.
-In the literature a great number of equations of the form
+In the literature a great number of viscosity relations of the form